michaelUsh3R/arrays-maps-template/README.md

 ### Develop online

-Click the "Work in Repl.it" button.
+After accepting the assignment, import (or clone) your project repo into an online IDE such as repl.it or vs code.
 Edit the file.
 To run, see the commands below.

 ### Develop in PyCharm